nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 * _Are there any Logos discounts or tips for getting the best deal?_
 * _Which resources or features are essential?_

-In this post, I'll help you choose the best Logos subscription and library based on your needs. **Don't miss the [extended 60-day Logos trial offer](https://www.nickstapleton.me/logos-buyers-guide/#special-extended-free-trial-offer) at the end of this post!**
+In this post, I'll help you choose the best Logos subscription and library based on your needs.

+**Don't miss the [extended 60-day Logos trial offer](https://www.nickstapleton.me/logos-buyers-guide/#special-extended-free-trial-offer) at the end of this post!**

 ## Which Logos Subscription and Library Should I Buy?

 Ultimately, there are three questions you need to answer:

-1. **✨ What features do you want?** [This determines your subscription tier]
+1. **✨ What features do I want?** [This determines your subscription tier]
-2. **📚 What resources do you want?** [This determines you library]
+2. **📚 What resources do I want?** [This determines your library]
-3. **💵 What is your budget?** [You know what this determines!]
+3. **💵 What is my budget?** [You know what this determines!]

 ![](/assets/images/LogosFeaturesLibrary.gif)